There’s nothing like a night at the ballpark.

 After exploring the Museum’s many artifacts, and reliving some of baseball and America’s most poignant moments, visitors can go down to the first-floor Hall of Fame’s plaque gallery.
 Each honoree’s plaque lists his name, the team(s) he played for and his active dates, and a short description of his career achievements.

-If he served his country, a small medallion beneath his plaque denotes his military branch and the war(s) during which he served.
+If he served his country, a small medallion beneath his plaque denotes his military branch and the war(s) during which he fought.

 There are also two statues, of Babe Ruth and Ted Williams.
 Both played for the Red Sox, but like Lou Gehrig, and Jackie Robinson, and the other greats, they belong to everyone who loves the game.